 - Experiment with various products.
 With different brands, sizes, and absorbency levels on the market, it may take some experimenting to come across one that’s most comfortable and effective.

 - Use backup products overnight.
 To help prevent the older adult from waking throughout the night from incontinence-related issues, try inserting booster pads within the absorbent underwear, and use products marked for heaviest coverage.
 Waterproof mattress protectors and disposable bed pads can also be extremely helpful.

 - Ensure easy access into the bathroom.
 Complete a walk-through of the areas the older adult spends time in to estimate how easy it is for her or him to make it to the bathroom.
 Most notably, take away any clutter, cords, or throw rugs in the senior’s walking path to prevent falls.

 - If an accident does occur… Maintain a relaxed demeanor in order not to offend (or further upset) the older adult, and say something like, “It looks like something might have spilled on your pants; let’s get you some clean clothes,” or “It appears as if your pants are wet; that happens occasionally.”

 - Address reluctance to keep products on.
 For older adults who frequently make an effort to remove incontinence products, first see if you can identify why.
 The senior may be trying to change, due to a feeling of wetness.
 If uncomfortableness is an issue, try different types of products to find one that is more comfortable.
 In all instances, monitor the senior’s skin for signs and symptoms of rash or irritation, and contact his / her medical doctor if noted.

-For more tips for managing dementia and incontinence, and to discover more about Hillendale Home Care’s dependable, professional home care services, reach out to us at 925-933-8181 and speak to one of our compassionate team members today.
-We can provide Danville area caregivers as well as caregivers to several other California communities.
+For more tips for managing dementia and incontinence, and to discover more about Hillendale Home Care’s dependable, professional Alzheimer’s care in Walnut Creek, CA and the surrounding areas, reach out to us at 925-933-8181 and speak to one of our compassionate team members today.
 See our service area.